Behind the Frame: The Finest Scenery

-Behind the Frame: The Finest Scenery is an adventure game created by Taiwanese developer Silver Lining Studio, and co-published by Akupara Games and Akatsuki Taiwan Inc. The game was released for Microsoft Windows, macOS, iOS, and Android in August 2021, then for Nintendo Switch and PlayStation 4 in June 2022.
+Behind the Frame: The Finest Scenery is a point and click adventure game created by Taiwanese developer Silver Lining Studio, and co-published by Akupara Games and Akatsuki Taiwan Inc. The game was released for Microsoft Windows, macOS, iOS, and Android in August 2021, then for Nintendo Switch and PlayStation 4 in June 2022.

 Plot

 With an art style reminiscent of Studio Ghibli, the game sees the player as an artist on the verge of finishing the final art piece for a gallery submission.
 As the painting nears completion, the player slowly uncovers an emotional history backed by chance and artistry.

 Reception

-The game received an aggregate score of 73/100 from Metacritic, indicating mixed or average reviews.
+The game received an aggregate score of 73/100 from the review aggregation website Metacritic, indicating mixed or average reviews.
 Judith Carl of Eurogamer called the game "magical-looking" and the gameplay calming.
 Rebekah Valentine of IGN said she never got tired of watching it, calling it "peaceful" and "Ghibli-looking".
 Pocket Gamer described the game as "a relaxing experience you’ll likely want to dive into when you’re snuggled up in bed after a long and tiring day at work".
 PC Gamer stated that "it's left me with a greater appreciation for the times when people I love want to share something with me, whether that's the art they've made, an outfit they've been coordinating, or just a bit of coffee".
 Alice Bell of Rock Paper Shotgun called Behind the Frame a "very sweet experience that is incredibly relaxed, at the same time as being a very bright, sunshine-filled thing that really inspired me to go out and create something myself".
+The Academy of Interactive Arts & Sciences nominated Behind the Frame for Mobile Game of the Year at the 25th Annual D.I.C.E.
+Awards.